iamdonovan/spymicmac/doc/tutorials/preprocessing/geometric/declass/reseau.rst

 :py:meth:`spymicmac.resample.resample_hex`.

 .. note::

     Before running :py:meth:`spymicmac.resample.resample_hex`, you will also need to run :doc:`../../../../spymicmac/scripts/generate_micmac_measures` in order to generate the ``MeasuresCamera.xml`` file needed, then move ``MeasuresCamera.xml`` to the ``Ori-InterneScan`` directory in the correct folder.

-    If you are running these steps using the :doc:`../../../../spymicmac/scripts/preprocess_kh9` convenience tool, these files will be automatically generated.
+    If you are running these steps using :py:meth:`spymicmac.preprocessing.preprocess_kh9_mc` or :doc:`../../../../spymicmac/scripts/preprocess_kh9_mc`, these files will be automatically generated.

 cross removal